-Before SeatLock, before UCLA, before LA — I was playing shows with Hi Def in DC and the DMV, booking basement gigs, running the occasional charity event.
-Over the course of a few years with that band, we put out two full-length albums, a single, and a cover, played more than 30 live shows, and I personally ran a charity show that raised over a thousand dollars for a local cause.
+Before SeatLock, before UCLA, before LA, I was playing shows with Hi Def in DC and the DMV, booking basement gigs, running the occasional charity event.
+Over the course of a few years with that band, we put out two full-length albums, played more than 30 live shows, and I personally ran a charity show that raised over a thousand dollars for a local cause.
 I know what the 200-capacity room looks like from the stage and from the door.

-A 2024 survey found that 64% of small and mid-sized music venues in the United States are operating at a loss.
-In the UK, one closes every two weeks.
-These aren't peripheral spaces.
-They're where careers start and where the industry finds out what's going to matter in three years.
-Losing them at this rate is not a real estate problem.
-It's a talent pipeline problem.
+A 2024 National Independent Venue Association survey found that 64% of small and mid-sized music venues in the United States are operating at a loss.
+In the UK, one closes approximately every two weeks.
+These are where careers start and where the industry finds out what's going to matter in three years.
+Losing them at this rate is a talent pipeline problem, not a real estate problem.

 The booking decision nobody can make well